-The February, 2021 revelation that Iran and North Korea have resumed cooperation on the development of long-range ballistic missiles illustrates why reining in the Iran-DPRDue to the intertwined nature of the DPRK and Iranian nuclear and missile programs, any effort to thwart Iran’s illicit proliferation activities in perpetuity must also disrupt the Iranian-North Korean pipeline.
+The February 2021 revelation that Iran and North Korea resumed cooperation on the development of long-range ballistic missiles increases the urgency of reining in both countries’ military advancements.
+Due to the intertwined nature of the DPRK and Iranian nuclear and missile programs, any effort to thwart Iran’s illicit proliferation activities in perpetuity must also disrupt the Iranian-North Korean pipeline.
 U.S. policymakers should consider the following measures to curtail Iran and North Korea’s abilities to work in tandem to advance their destabilizing activities:

 Advance legislation targeting Iran’s ballistic missile program and the Iran-North Korea ballistic missile pipeline: